laksonobramantio99/go-boilerplate/README.md

 ## Features
 - [x] use gin framework
+- [x] have dev and prod config setup
 - [ ] with separate api, consumer and cron binaries
 - [ ] use kafka as the consumer
 - [ ] use postgresql DB